 NAT maps IP addresses on the inside to one or more addresses on the outside and vice versa.
-See RFC 3022 [136] and RFC2766 [137]
+See RFC 3022 [137] and RFC2766 [138]

-Advantages: Disadvantage

-- ✓ save IPv4 addresses - hides internal node structure from outside nodes - ✓ the intranet does not have to be renumbered when you connect to another ISP
+dvantages: Disadvantage ✓ save IPv4 addresses ✗ Unfortunately this breaks many hides internal node structure from outside nodes services because they use an IP address inside the their data. ✓ the intranet does not have to be renumbered when you connect to another ISP